What is jetting and why should I learn about it? Even if you know how important it is, maybe you’ve neglected it because it’s intimidating…

 Pulling apart a carburetor and changing these tiny jets to change how the bike runs, but where do you start?

-Changing the jets is actually not that hard.
+Changing the jets is actually not that hard, especially on a 2 stroke dirt bike carb.
 The harder part is the tuning, but that’s why you’re here.
-This is the ultimate guide to simplify and understand how jetting works
+This is the ultimate guide to simplify and understand how jetting works.

 Why Is Jetting Important?